centaretraining/azuretraining/02-azure-shell.md

 # Set up Azure Shell

-  For many of the exercises, we will be using the Azure CLI.
-The Azure CLI is a command line interface that you can use with Power shell or the standard command line.
+  For many of the exercises, you will be using the Azure CLI.
+The Azure CLI is a command line interface that you can use with PowerShell or the standard command line.
 If you haven't installed the [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest), do so now.
 It only takes a few minutes.

   If can't / don't want to setup Azure CLI, you can also use the Azure Cloud Shell.
 Cloud shell has many utilities pre-installed (docker, git, npm, etc...), so it's a handy way to use occasional commands.
 Unfortunately, the Azure Shell times out after 20 minutes, so it's not easy to use for long term Azure sessions.

   You can access the cloud shell by navigating to [shell.azure.com](https://shell.azure.com) or clicking on the command line icon in the Azure Portal.

+In this exercise, you will setup your Azure CLI environment.

 ## Initialize environment